-Law no. 9267 dated 29.07.2004 "On activities of insurance, reinsurance and intermediation in insurance and reinsurance", as amended, prohibits the direct insurance provided by foreign insurance companies for risks related to persons, assets or liabilities seated within the Albanian territory, except when an international agreement adopted by the Republic of Albania provides otherwise.
+Law no. 52/2014 "On Insurance and Reinsurance in the Republic of Albania", recently adopted by the Albanian Parliament with the aim of transposing into domestic law provisions of EU legislation in the insurance and reinsurance sector, prohibits direct insurance provided by foreign insurance companies for risks related to persons, assets or liabilities seated within the Albanian territory, with the exception of insurance of risks related to air and sea transport, reinsurance of foreign investments, insurance of persons residing outside Albanian territory, or other cases or when an international agreement adopted by the Republic of Albania provides otherwise.